nammenam/neuromorphics/paper/thesis.typ

 If the post neuron fires then we should strengthen the weights

+#figure(
+  include("figures/spiketrain.typ"),
+  caption: [Proposed simplifed layout of a SNN.
+The neurons are connected with hirearcical busses that allow for the network to be configured as a _small world network_] )

 Footnote digression for longer patterns
 Longer patterns require a latched state such as neurons entering repeated firing like a state machine